 - Keep raw food in the freezer, and thaw in the refrigerator as needed.

-- Store separate from food for human consumption.
+- Store the meat covered and separate from food for human consumption.

 Freeze & Thaw Tips

-- Thaw a Cali Raw bag in your refrigerator 12-24 hours prior to raw feeding.
+- Thaw a Cali Raw pack in your refrigerator 12-24 hours prior to raw feeding.

 - Transfer excess food to a food storage container for easy access.